How To Build a Customer Centric Culture in Your Organization

 Aggressively market the impact of customer satisfaction on company performance and make sure that your employees and anyone connected with your company knows that customer satisfaction is at the core of your business values.

 Disseminate your core customer centric values throughout the organization using posters, pictures, banners and other signs.
+You also need to ensure that all your employees have access to the customer feedback you've collected.
 In short, make it obvious to anyone who enters your company that customer satisfaction is on top of your priority list.

 3. Put Customer Satisfaction Ahead of Everything Else